-This is not first time Apple is trying this, it has already tried two chipset transitions in the past.
+This is not the first time Apple is trying this, it has already tried two chipset transitions in the past.
 So, it looks like Apple was prepared for this new transition as well.
-To tackle the issue of “Intel apps don’t run natively on Apple M1 Macs“, Apple has released a built-in translation layer called Rosetta 2, which allows users run apps designed for Intel chips.
+To tackle the issue of “Intel apps don’t run natively on Apple M1 Macs“, Apple has released a built-in translation layer called Rosetta 2, which allows users to run apps designed for Intel chips.

 Check Apple M1 Compatibility for your macOS Apps